-There are thousands of thousands of chambers of commerce in communities throughout the U.S. There’s a good chance that your local community has one.
-And your state and/or industry almost certainly has one as well.
+There are thousands upon thousands of chambers of commerce in communities throughout the U.S., including your local chamber of commerce.
+There’s a good chance that your local community is represented by one.
+Moreover, your state and/or industry almost certainly has its own chamber as well.

-If you haven’t joined a chamber of commerce organization, you might not understand all of the different benefits that these groups offer.
+If you haven’t joined a Chamber of Commerce organization, you might not understand the different benefits these groups offer.
 Here’s a rundown of exactly what chambers provide and what you should consider when joining one.